 Nintendo 64: 64 (1998; strange, as Psygnosis was a Sony subsidiary by this point)

 Playstation: 2097/XL (1996) and 3/wip3out (1999; Special Edition rerelease in 2000)

-All There in the Manual: The Wipeout game mention little-to-no amount of story, and you'd never think there would be any.
-But supplementary material (including older websites that are now gone forever) has since provided two centuries worth of backstory to anti-gravity racing, and all of the companies involved in it.
-It's almost scary how much there is compared to how much we can see of it.
+All There in the Manual: Most Wipeout games barely mention that there even is a story to the game.
+However, supplementary material (including older websites that are now dead) has provided two centuries worth of backstory to anti-gravity racing and all of the companies and groups involved in it.
+It's almost scary how much there is compared to how much is visible in the games themselves.